 The completed form and supporting documents should be returned to email@example.com.

-Submitting an application is not a guarantee that a payment will be made, and all applications are subject to providing relevant evidence which is assessed at the discretion of the University.
-This can include
+You must carefully read the criteria and consider if you are in genuine hardship as submitting an application is not a guarantee that a payment will be made, and all applications are subject to providing relevant evidence which is assessed at the discretion of the University.
+This MUST include

 Failure to provide evidence will result in your application being rejected.